opendihu/opendihu/doc/sphinx/developer/conventions.rst

 .. note::

   **IMPORTANT:** The tests require configuring PETSc with ParMETIS, which is not necessary to run many of the examples.
-To check if your PETSc installation is configured with ParMETIS use use `ldd libpetsc.so` in `opendihu/dependencies/petsc/install/lib`.
+To check if your PETSc installation is configured with ParMETIS, use `ldd libpetsc.so` in `opendihu/dependencies/petsc/install/lib`.
 If you use Ubuntu 22.04, you will need to install the app packages `bison flex`.